tpetricek/cv/data/academic.md

   - start: 2018
   - label: Awarded $4000 to study the history of programming errors, looking at technical, formal and social means for mitigating them, resulting in a work-in-progress book *Cultures of Programming*.
+  - outputs:
+    - Draft paper, serving as the basis for Cambridge University Press monograph *Cultures of Programming*

 * Travel Grants
   - institution: ACM